coral-xyz/anchor/docs/src/pages/docs/events.md

 Note that the event is declared with the `#[event]` macro, and defined using a `struct`.
 To supply the values, the pattern `emit!(MyEvent {...});` is used.
 The code above is a basic stamp that can be used for creating and consuming events within your program.

-Next, nothing fancy but we'll add a new function called `test_event` with a new event that emits some other values.
+Next, we will add a new function called `test_event` with a new event that emits some other values.
 Complete code for `src/lib.rs` is shown below:

 ```rust
 use anchor_lang::prelude::*;